 Pigman received the Arnold L. and Lois S. Graves Award in 1980–1981.
-He held a research clinical fellowship at the Southern California Psychoanalytic Institute from 1983 to 1989 and was a Mayers Fellow at The Huntington Library, Art Collections, and Botanical Gardens in 1990.
+He held a research clinical fellowship at the Southern California Psychoanalytic Institute from 1983 to 1989 and was a Mayers Fellow at The Huntington Library, Art Museum, and Botanical Gardens in 1990.
 He has written three books, edited two others, and written dozens of articles and reviews.
 He was an associate editor for North America for the International Journal of Psychoanalysis and International Review of Psychoanalysis in 1991–1992.
 Since 1993, he has been a council member of the Renaissance English Text Society.

 Grief and English Renaissance Elegy (Cambridge University Press, 1985).